swalehmwadime/G00dlife-datascience/README.md

 ## License

-This project is licensed under the [Your License] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [MIT] - see the [LICENSE.md](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt) file for details.
 ```